U.S. seizes superyacht of Russian billionaire close to Putin

 Sanctions were imposed on Vekselberg and the company he founded, the Renova Group, in April 2018 by the Treasury Department after the poisoning of a former Russian spy in Britain that Western intelligence officials have blamed on Russia.

-Vekselberg was hit again under new penalties levied by the U.S. government March 11 after Russia’s invasion of Ukraine that named him, three family members of Putin’s spokesperson, 12 members of the Duma, Russia’s lower house of parliament, and 10 people on the board of VTB Bank, the second largest lender in Russia.
+Vekselberg was hit again under new penalties levied by the U.S. government March 11 after Russia’s invasion of Ukraine named him, three family members of Putin’s spokesperson, 12 members of the Duma, Russia’s lower house of parliament, and 10 people on the board of VTB Bank, the second largest lender in Russia.

 U.S. prepares to expand financial attack on Russian oligarchs, aiming to freeze billions held by Putin allies